 Can you fly to Milos?

 Yes, you can fly to Milos Island National Airport from Athens International Airport.
-There are a number of flights throughout the high season that depart from Milos small airport.
+There are a number of flights to Milos throughout the high season that departs from the itty-bitty small airport.
 The airport is 5km from the Adamas Port.

 At the time of writing, there are no current plans for the island of Milos to operate International flights, as the runway is too short for larger commercial airlines.